 If you can focus your thoughts on the ‘here and now’ then you will find yourself feeling less tense.
 Use mindfulness to keep yourself calmer.
 Rather than heading for the coffee machine, take a few minutes away to silently focus on the moment.

-Cognitive Behavioral Therapy or CBT, as it’s known, is a long established and very effective treatment.
+Cognitive Behavioral Treatment or CBT, as it’s known, is a long established and very effective treatment.
 It also tends to be long-lasting.
 The main focus is on identifying and then changing patterns of behavior.
 It can work well to combat anxiety.

 You’ll learn practical skills to cope with workplace stress.
-You may be asked to keep records between the appointments you have with your therapist.
+You may be asked to keep records between the appointments you have with your psychologist.
 There might also be assignments for you to do at home.